Asilomar Conference on Recombinant DNA

-Background: recombinant DNA technology
+Background

 Recombinant DNA technology arose as a result of advances in biology that began in the 1950s and '60s.
-During these decades, a tradition of merging the structural, biochemical and informational approaches to the central problems of classical genetics became more apparent.
+During these decades, a tradition of merging the structural, biochemical, and informational approaches to the central problems of classical genetics became more apparent.
 Two main underlying concepts of this tradition were that genes consisted of DNA and that DNA encoded information that determined the processes of replication and protein synthesis.
-These concepts were embodied in the model of DNA produced through the combined efforts of James Watson, Francis Crick, and Rosalind Franklin.
+These concepts were embodied in the model of DNA produced through the combined efforts of James Watson, Francis Crick, Rosalind Franklin, and Maurice Wilkins.
 Further research on the Watson-Crick model yielded theoretical advances that were reflected in new capacities to manipulate DNA.
 One of these capacities was recombinant DNA technology.

 Experimental design

 This technology entails the joining of DNA from different species and the subsequent insertion of the hybrid DNA into a host cell.
 One of the first individuals to develop recombinant DNA technology was a biochemist at Stanford by the name of Paul Berg.
 In his experimental design in 1974, he cleaved (cut into fragments) the monkey virus SV40.
-He then cleaved the double helix of another virus; an antibacterial agent known as bacteriophage lambda.
+He then cleaved the double helix of another virus, an antibacterial agent known as bacteriophage lambda.
 In the third step, he fastened DNA from the SV40 to DNA from the bacteriophage lambda.
 The final step involved placing the mutant genetic material into a laboratory strain of the E. coli bacterium.
 This last step, however, was not completed in the original experiment.

 Initial bio-safety concerns

 Berg did not complete his final step due to the pleas of several fellow investigators, including Robert Pollack, who feared the biohazards associated with the last step.
 The SV40 was known to cause cancer tumors to develop in mice.
 Additionally, the E. coli bacterium (although not the strain used by Berg) inhabited the human intestinal tract.
 For these reasons, the other investigators feared that the final step would create cloned SV40 DNA that might escape into the environment and infect laboratory workers.
 These workers could then become cancer victims.

-Concern about this potential biohazard, along with others, caused a group of leading researchers to send a letter to the president of the National Academy of Science (NAS).
+Concern about this potential biohazard, along with others, caused a group of leading researchers to send a letter to the president of the National Academy of Sciences (NAS).
 In this letter, they requested that he appoint an ad hoc committee to study the bio-safety ramifications of this new technology.
 This committee, called the Committee on Recombinant DNA molecules of the National Academy of Science, U.S.A., held in 1974, concluded that an international conference was necessary to resolve the issue and that until that time, scientists should halt experiments involving recombinant DNA technology.